 Aging is, of course, a natural part of life, and no one can stop that train from leaving the station.
 However, we do have some control over the speed at which it travels.
 Thinking ahead when it comes to your skincare can help you start to slow your roll on the aging process that will inevitably occur.
 If you start with some anti-aging moisturizer skin care products a little earlier than you thought necessary, your older self will thank you.

 There are several things to keep in mind as you attempt to capture and keep up some of that youthful essence.
-Some of it has as much to do with what you put in your body as it does with what you put on it.
+Some of it has as much to do with what you put in your body as it does with what you put on your skin.
 Creams and lotions can only do so much if what you consume works against you.
 Staying hydrated, eating certain kinds of food, exercising, and getting a good amount of rest all contribute to a healthy lifestyle, which in turn makes it easier to maintain and beautify the skin you’re in.

-So let’s get into some specifics about when to start using anti-aging moisturizer, as well as some other thoughts on how to achieve fabulous, firm, and beautiful skin.
+So let’s get into some specifics about when to start using anti-aging products, as well as some other thoughts on how to achieve fabulous, firm, and beautiful skin.
 Here are seven suggestions for keeping your skin supple and as youthful as you can.

 1. Food.
 It’s not just for your stomach.